 President & Secretary: Penny Dacks, PhD

 As FTDDR President, Dr. Dacks oversees the FTD Disorders Registry and has responsibility for its sustainability and its external strategic relationships and partnerships.
-Penny also serves as AFTD’s Senior Director of Scientific Initiatives, where she leads strategy for AFTD’s research initiatives.
+She also serves as AFTD’s Senior Director of Scientific Initiatives, where she leads strategy for AFTD’s research initiatives.
 She brings a decade of experience in biomedical nonprofit management, most recently as Associate Executive Director, Programs at the American Epilepsy Society, overseeing mission-related programs in research, medical education, and clinical activities.
-She trained in neuroscience at the University of Arizona and the Icahn School of Medicine at Mount Sinai.
+Penny trained in neuroscience at the University of Arizona and the Icahn School of Medicine at Mount Sinai.